 Imbolc, sometimes also spelled Imbolg (pronounced similar to i-molk and i-molg respectively) is a Gaelic or Celtic festival.
-Traditionally it marks the beginning of spring in the Celtic calendar.
-The corresponding calendar date in modern times is Fabruary 1st, Saint Brigid's Day.
+Traditionally it marks the beginning of spring in the Celtic calendar, though the weather may suggest that winter is still at hand.
+The corresponding calendar date for the holiday in modern times is February 1st, Saint Brigid's Day.
 However, Imbolc should not (but still often is) be confused with Candlemas (February 2nd).

-Celebrations of Imbolc will begin at nightfall on January 31st, in tune with the Celtic tradition of days beginning with the night.
+Celebrations of Imbolc will begin at nightfall on January 31st, this is because of the Celtic tradition that believed days began with the night rather than with sunrise.

-The date also places Imbolc (roughly) halfway between the important winter solstice and the spring equinox - other special days in the ancient calendars.
-Imbolc is one of the four Gaelic or Celtic festivals not directly connected to the solstices and equinoxes, but to the change of the seasons - the others are Bealtaine, Lughnasadh and Samhain.
-The origin of the feast and the concrete associations to the Celtic pantheon are obscure, a connection to the goddess Brigid or Brigantia (which, again, may or may not have directly evolved into the saint) is widely assumed.
+The date also places Imbolc (roughly) halfway between the important winter solstice and the spring equinox which were both other special days in the ancient calendars.
+Imbolc is one of the four Gaelic or Celtic festivals not directly connected to the solstices and equinoxes, but to the change of the seasons - the others are Bealtaine, Lughnasadh, and Samhain.
+The origin of the feast and the concrete associations to the Celtic mythology are obscure, though a connection to the goddess Brigid or Brigantia (which, again, may or may not have directly evolved into the saint) is widely assumed.

-The Irish word imbolc most likely derives from "i mbolg" (Old Irish, roughly "in the belly", referring to pregnant lifestock).
-Another word for the feast, especially popular in neo-Pagan context, is Oimelc (translating as "ewe's milk".
-Note that both these would refer to ewes in lamb and the comntext of the agricultural year - while another theory naming Imbolc as coming from "imb-folc" (which is supposed to mean "a thorough wash") sounds a bit less believable.
+The Irish word imbolc most likely derives from "i mbolg" (Old Irish, roughly "in the belly", referring to pregnant livestock).
+Another word for the feast, especially popular in neo-Pagan context, is Oimelc (translating as "ewe's milk").
+Note that both these would refer to ewes in lamb and the context of the agricultural year - while another theory naming Imbolc as coming from "imb-folc" (which is supposed to mean "a thorough wash") sounds a bit less believable.

-Imbolc might have been an important feast in Ireland in the Neolithic period - while we have no proof of this, the the alignment of some ancient monuments seems to point that way, literally.
-The passage into Mound of the Hostages, part of the "sacred landscape" at the Hill of Tara and maybe the best known example, is aligned with the rising sun on Imbolc.
+Imbolc might have been an important feast in Ireland in the Neolithic period - while we have no proof of this, the alignment of some ancient monuments seems to point that way, literally.
+The passage into Mound of the Hostages, part of the "sacred landscape" at the Hill of Tara and may be the best-known example, is aligned with the rising sun on Imbolc.